evajavadev/ExamplesOnBuilderPattern/README.md

 The purpose can be to protect the data, so only the `Builder` knows the specifics.

 To make this happen, a `public static Builder class` is created.
 And its `constructor`.
-And these two guys must reside inside the public class
+And these two guys must reside inside the public class of the data.

 <br>